 Her husband’s dying words.
-His death bed epitaph to Amy, his wife of 25 years.
+His death bed epitaph to Susan, his wife of 25 years.

-On the heels of not saying a single word for over two weeks, two days after being placed under hospice care.
+On the heels of not saying a single word for over two weeks, two days after being placed in hospice.

-It would be another two weeks before he passed, so she certainly didn’t expect those to be his final words.
+It would be another two weeks before Tony passed, so she certainly didn’t expect those to be his final words.

 But in the end, that’s exactly what they were.

-Though James rarely expressed romantic sentiments, she certainly never doubted that he loved her as much as she loved him.
+Though Tony rarely expressed romantic sentiments, she certainly never doubted that he loved her as much as she loved him.
 She could at least take solace in that.
 Yet, here he was confessing his love to someone she didn’t even know.
 And it hurt more than she cared to admit.
-Perhaps had he confessed this to her at some point, it would have lessened the sting, rather than leaving her in a cloud of mystery.
-Had her never confessed his love to someone else, it wouldn’t never would have bothered her that he never told her that he loved her.
+Perhaps had he confessed this to her at some point, it would have lessened the sting, rather than leaving her in a cloud of mystery just before he passed away.
+Had her never confessed his love to someone else, it wouldn’t have bothered her that he never told her that he loved her.
 If she didn’t expect it when he was healthy, she certainly wouldn’t have expected when he was too far gone – too ravaged by aggressive cancer combined with failed chemo to express statements of love.
 But Emily changed all of that.

-She kept reminding herself that all that really mattered most at this point was making sure he remained as comfortable as he could under hospice care.
-And that all the arrangements were taken care of.
-Their two grown children – Lucy and Michael – had that all covered, leaving her with the primary task was to stay by his side every moment of his remaining time on earth.
-An early finish line that took her and the kids by surprise.
+She kept reminding herself that all that really mattered most at this point was making sure he remained as comfortable as he could until eternal rest.
+Their grown children Savannah and Ryan took care of the final arrangements, leaving her with the primary task to stay by her husband’s side every moment of his remaining time on earth.
+A life cut unexpectedly short.

-She was grateful that she at least told them that he had loved them shortly before his coma.
+She was grateful that he at least told their children that he had loved them shortly before his coma.
 That gave her some solace, at least.
 She was also grateful that they didn’t hear him profess his love for Emily.
-She wondered if she would tell them later.
+Why make their pain worse?

-If there was one silver lining to his unexpected illness, it was that it finally put to rest a longstanding feud with Michael.
+If there was one silver lining to his unexpected illness, it was that it finally put to rest a longstanding feud with their song.
 If only had it been that easy when the final curtain wasn’t already closing.
-Funny (on second thought, it wans’t funny at all) how death has a way of way of repairing old wounds, if only to leave a behind much deeper suffering in its awake.
+Funny how death has a way of way of repairing old wounds, if only to leave a behind much deeper suffering in its wake.